Engin-Boot/capture-behavior-of-a-visit-counter-nvinayvarma189/needs-tech.md

   Given that I have a backup mechanism that copies the data into a secondary database every hour
-  When a problem occurs and restarting the server is required Then I can recover all the lost data from secondary database
+  When a problem occurs and I restart the system
+  Then I can recover all the lost data from secondary database

 Scenario: Reconcile counts if the sensor is offline for a while